-The Data Terminal Ready (DTR) field indicates the current status of the DTR control lead.
+The Data Terminal Ready (DTR) field shows the current status of the DTR control lead.
 The two values that can be displayed are on and off.
-This is an information-only field; it is not user-configurable.
+This is an information-only field; you cannot edit it.

-The DTR field will always indicate on for the HSU 35 Card (Revision A and earlier), but it will toggle between off and on all other HSU Cards.
+The DTR field will always show on for the HSU 35 Card (Revision A and earlier), but it will toggle between off and on all other HSU cards.